coracle-social/how-to-nostr/content/book.md

 In an open system like Nostr, no one can force anyone else to do the right thing, which means that the smooth functioning of the system depends on incentive structures.
 In order for an event to be discoverable, heuristics for locating it need to be anticipated by someone.
 But who exactly is responsible for sending events to the right place?
 The obvious answer would be the event author, but that's not actually correct.
 The person responsible for putting events in the correct place is the person *who wants the event to be discoverable in that place*.

 This means that the onus is on users (and by extension their clients) to choose good outbox relays and publish their events to them.
-Group admins are responsible for properly configuring infrastructure to accept the correct relays and make them available.
+Group admins are responsible for properly configuring infrastructure to accept the correct events and make them available.
 And people that curate topical data are responsible either to scrape the network or incentivize publishing to their relays.

 Similarly, it is the responsibility of anyone that changes the result of relay selection heuristics to synchronize events to the new relay.
-If a relay changes his inbox relay, he should copy all events that mention him to the new location.
+If a user changes his inbox relay, he should copy all events that mention him to the new location.
 If a group switches relays, group messages should be copied by the admin.
 If a new indexer relay gets stood up, the admin should copy relevant events from the network.

 Here's a simple example of what happens if data isn't properly synchronized when relay selections change: